NYU Settles Antisemitism Lawsuit with Jewish Students | Education

 NYU Settles Antisemitism Lawsuit with Jewish Students

+New York University has reached a settlement with Jewish students who alleged the institution failed to address antisemitism on campus.
+This settlement follows a lawsuit accusing NYU of unevenly enforcing anti-discrimination policies.
+The terms of the settlement are not disclosed, and the hearing on NYU's motion to dismiss has been canceled.

-New York University has settled a lawsuit by Jewish students who accused the school of encouraging and failing to stop antisemitism on campus, a spokeswoman for the Manhattan federal court said on Monday.
+New York University has settled a lawsuit filed by Jewish students, who alleged the institution failed to combat antisemitism on its campus.
+The announcement came from a spokeswoman for the Manhattan federal court on Monday, as both parties canceled a scheduled Tuesday hearing on NYU's motion to dismiss the case.

-A hearing in the case that had been scheduled for Tuesday has been canceled, the spokeswoman said.

-This marks the conclusion of a legal battle where students argued the university had inadequately responded to instances of antisemitic behavior.
+The terms of the settlement have not been disclosed, and neither NYU nor the lawyers involved have responded to requests for comments.
+Interestingly, this settlement coincides with Brown University's agreement to enhance nondiscrimination training following a complaint about its handling of discrimination, including antisemitism.

+Filed last November, the lawsuit against NYU was among the first of its kind following the outbreak of war in Gaza on October 7, 2023.
+The students alleged that NYU violated federal civil rights law by not consistently enforcing anti-discrimination policies, citing instances of antisemitic chants.
+NYU countered, stating that reports of antisemitism had decreased and that the university had implemented additional measures to address the concerns, including a "10 Point Plan" to improve campus security and discipline violators.

 (Disclaimer: With inputs from agencies.)